tiloc/faiadashu/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### The FHIR® trademark
+FHIR® is the registered trademark of HL7 and is used with the permission of HL7.
+Use of the FHIR trademark does not constitute endorsement of this product by HL7.

-### Supported versions of Flutter™ SDK
+### The Flutter™ trademark
-This library depends on Flutter™ SDK 2.0, or later.
 Flutter and the related logo are trademarks of Google LLC.
 We are not endorsed by or affiliated with Google LLC.

 ### Compliance with the HL7® FHIR® standard
-**This library is not endorsed by Health Level Seven International.** It supports a subset of the FHIR R4 specification, with additional support for a subset of the SDC (Structured Data Capture) profile.
+This SDK supports a subset of the FHIR R4 specification, with additional support for a subset of the SDC (Structured Data Capture) profile.

-HL7, FHIR and the FHIR [FLAME DESIGN] are the registered trademarks of Health Level Seven International and their use does not constitute endorsement by HL7.

-All statements about compliance with a particular FHIR standard are truthful and made as a matter of Fair Use.
+All statements about compliance with a particular FHIR standard are deemed truthful and made as a matter of Fair Use.

 ### Contained content from HL7® and FHIR®
 This material contains content from the FHIR specification.
 Further information about the license terms can be found here: https://www.hl7.org/fhir/license.html